EHDEN/Academy/docs/pages/maintenance-elixir.md

 8. Reopen the student's profile by clicking the **cog icon** again
 9. Change the value of the **Choose an authentication method** field from `Email-based self-registration` to `Shibboleth`
 10. Again, click **Update profile** on the bottom of the page to save these changes

+For technical reasons it is not possible to